COMHIS/estc-xml2csv/README.md

 ## Contents
 This repo contains the estc_xml2csv-function inside the likewise-named python script.
 The function converts the xml-format estc into a csv-format estc.
 To use the the function to convert the xml to csv, do the following:
-1) (optional) Add the estc_xml -file to this repo locally.
-At least in windows the script by default assumes that the working directory is the same as the directory of the script.
+1) (optional) Add the estc_xml -file or symbolic link to this repo locally.
+   As of 9/2020 we used github/comhis/estc-data-originals/estc-xml-raw/ESTC0920.xml
 2) Open the script Estc_xml2csv.py and add the following line to its end: estc_xml2csv(THE NAME OF THE ESTC XML HERE/ OR THE PATH TO THE FILE IF 1) NOT DONE)
 3) Run the script Estc_xml2csv.py modified in this manner

 Troubleshoot: